prmrdl/XenGuide/sites/prototype/content/Guides/marketmetrics.md

 +++
-title = "Market Metrics"
-chapter = false
+title = "Understanding Market Metrics" chapter = false weight = 4
-weight = 2
 +++

 {{% aside %}} For an in-depth look at Market Metrics, read our <a href="https://support.xeneta.com/hc/en-us/articles/360000925173-Market-Metrics" target="_blank">article</a> in the help center. {{% /aside %}}